Access

 After the configuration, you should identify all resources that you want to make available via a reserved access.
 By default, private resources remain private, so you need to allow visitors to know that they exist.
 That is to say you can keep some private resources private, and some other ones available on request, or globally.

-• The second way is to set a value to a specified property, for example dcterms:accessRights or curation:access.
-The default values are "free", "reserved", "protected" or "forbidden".
-The property and the names can be translated or modified in the config.
-It is recommended to create a custom vocab and to use it via the resource templates to avoid errors in the values.
+• Property in the resource: the access level and embargo dates are stored as standard property values (for example dcterms:accessRights or curation:access), searchable and exportable like any other property.
+The default labels are "free", "reserved", "protected" or "forbidden".
+The properties and the labels can be translated or modified in the config.
+It is recommended to create a custom vocab and to set the datatype as customvocab:X used via the resource templates to avoid errors in the values.

 A private media remains private.
 A public media will be accessible only if its status is not forbidden and not during an embargo, if any.